hassanjumah/MaltemProject/README.md

 home : is for home web page

-running the front end application : run the angular Cli server on port 4200 and enjoy browsing
+# Running the front end application :
+run the angular Cli server on port 4200 and enjoy browsing